Ambarella-Inc/amba-dlr/tests/amba/README.md

 This is a user guide to illustrate how to build Ambarella Linux SDK with AWS Neo DLR/TVM integration.

+## Important Note
+:warning: You may not disclose or distribute software of this private git repository without the agreement of Ambarella International LP.

+:white_check_mark: Here are steps for users who want to build test app that can run DLR/TVM with Ambarella implementation but have no access to this private git repository.

+ - Choose Ambarella device when running AWS Sagemaker service and get compiled output tarball from it
+ - Untar the output tarball and get library files *libamba_tvm.so, libdlr.so and libtvm.so*
+ - Download [neo-ai-dlr](https://github.com/neo-ai/neo-ai-dlr) with proper branch which inlucdes all DLR/TVM API header files for test app compilation
+ - Get library files *libcavalry_mem.so* and *libnnctrl.so* from Ambarella Linux SDK
+ - Extern one API explicitly in test app and call it in the very beginning of test app.
+This API is intended to mark the directory path of untared compiled output from AWS Sagemake service

+       extern int ConfigAmbaEngineLocation(const char *dirpath);
+       ...
+       int main()
+       {
+	       std::string dir_path = "directory/path/that/contains/compiled_xxx.so";
+	       ConfigAmbaEngineLocation(dir_path.c_str());
+	       ...
+       }

+ - Write left part of test app as standard DLR/TVM tests do and build it with header files and library files metioned above

+##

 ## 1. DLR/TVM Source Code